GIRDERS AND DUST

 Where childhood was.

-Except... it's not quite true.
-It's more complex than that.
-The girders aren't a ruin, but a construction site.
+Only... it's not quite true.
+More nuanced than that.
+The girders aren't a ruin but a construction site.
+A half-built art museum?
+A line of people already anticipate the opening.
 Colorful murals hide in corners.
-A half-built museum?
-People stand in lines.
 A couple kisses in the shadows.

 And the griffin was real.
 I doubted it, they told me I imagined it... but the griffin's real.